> Version: 2026.1.104 | Last Updated: 2026-03-12

 Full API documentation is available at /api/docs (interactive Swagger UI).

-Change the LLM provider after setup.
+Change the primary (fast) LLM provider after setup.
 Same options as setup step 2.
 Always test before saving.

 Extra Parameters: Optional JSON object passed directly to the chat LLM API call.
 Use this for provider-specific tuning: